Receiving negative feedback is never nice. But it often can be a positive experience. Here's how to make negative feedback benefit you.

 Evaluate the feedback as objectively as possible.
 This will help you get the most out of your feedback.
 So, how do you do it?
 Firstly, listen to your reviewer.
 Ask for evidence and examples of the described behaviors, so that you can get more clarity on the feedback.

 There are so many reasons to view negative feedback in a positive light.
 Firstly, negative feedback means that your manager or supervisor cares about you.
 They want you to improve and they are motivated to see you develop.
-If they were not bothered, they would have given bland, neutral feedback.
+If they were not bothered, they would have given bland, neutral feedback - or not bother at all!

-Negative feedback is an eye-opener for you.
-It’s great to hear positive feedback and be recognizedbut negative feedback helps you to identify areas which need improving.
-While it may be bitter to swallow, if you want to improve, you need to hear what you’re not so good at.
+Negative feedback can be a real eye-opener.
+It’s great to hear positive feedback and be recognized but negative feedback helps you to identify areas which need improving.
+While it may be a bitter pill to swallow, if you want to improve you need to find out what you’re not so good at.

-During a feedback meeting, it is likely that you might feel slightly attacked when given negative feedback.
+During a feedback meeting, it is likely that you might feel slightly attacked when hearing negative feedback.
+Whilst it is normal to react defensively, you have a choice in how you communicate with the other person.

-Reacting defensively is normal.
-You have a choice in your reaction though.
 Try not to respond with, ‘that’s incorrect’ or ‘no, you’re wrong’.
 Pause for a short-time, and come back with a measured response.
 Giving yourself time will allow you to process the feedback.
 It is rather easy to interpret comments in a way that they were not meant.
-Give yourself time to think, and come back measured.
+Give yourself time to think, and respond in a calm and collected way.

-Receiving particularly negative, emotion inducing or critical feedback is tough.
+Receiving particularly negative, emotion-inducing or critical feedback is tough.
 You may want to react in the moment to defend yourself.
 In order to make feedback more effective and in order for you to look professional, try to avoid reacting impulsively when hearing critical feedback.
+Try to separate your emotions from your response, and think about how you would like to react if you were the one giving the constructive criticism.

 If your manager has given you areas where you need to improve, ask for specifics.
 Ask for where you haven’t been up to scratch.
 Why weren’t you up to scratch in that area and how do you improve?
-Ask for exemplary behaviour in that area so you can give yourself a target to reach.
+It is important to request specific examples so that it is clear in your mind.
+You should also ask for exemplary behaviour in that area so you can give yourself a target to reach.

 Asking questions is particularly useful.
-Firstly, it follows on from the classic saying, ‘if you don’t ask, you don’t get’.
-If you don’t ask questions, you won’t receive the desired benefits.
+It follows on from the classic saying, ‘if you don’t ask, you don’t get’.
+If you don’t ask questions, you won’t receive the desired benefits - and you won't get the most out of your feedback.
+Here are some examples of questions you could ask:

-Secondly, asking questions eliminates the perception of defensiveness or impulsivity.
-Instead questions allow you to pause, and provide you with the opportunity to understand and clarify feedback.
+Asking questions eliminates the perception of defensiveness or impulsivity.
+Instead, questions allow you to pause, providing you with the opportunity to clarify and better understand your feedback.

-Ask for a bit of time to review the feedback.
+If you feel overwhelmed by the comments, or simply would like to reflect, ask for some time to review the feedback.
 Managers shouldn’t expect you to assimilate negative feedback and respond immediately.
-We aren’t telling you to take a few weeks and come back to your manager.
-It is essential to respond quickly, but ask for time to respond appropriately, and in order for you to properly assimilate the negative feedback.
+We aren't suggesting that you ignore the comments, it is important that you respond to your manager quickly but you should be able to ask for time to respond appropriately, in order for you to properly assimilate the negative feedback.

 Asking for time prevents you from reacting defensively or impulsively.
-It also conveys the message to your manager, that you are properly considering what they have to say.
+It also conveys to your manager that you are taking time to thoroughly consider what they have to say.
 And for you, it gives you time to consider the validity and appropriateness of the feedback.

 Following on from the point that negative feedback is actually positive, you need to take action.
 Take accountability for the areas you need to improve.
 Own your prior actions and take action for the areas which have been identified as your weaknesses.